How to Find a Psychologist and What to Look For

 We all have ways in which we cope, behave and think and aspects of our personality that differ from mental disorders only by degree not by type.
 We all have things that cause us distress which may or may not be shared by others.
 So the judgment that others who are experiencing these types of symptoms at a severe enough level that they need help managing them as being completely different and separate from us is not accurate.

 The truth is that we are all equally likely to develop some type of problem that falls under the umbrella of mental health disorders at some time in our lives.
-The type and degree of the problem we may develop is determined by predispositions we are born with and by how our environment influences us throughout our lifetime.
-For example, how we are taught to cope with stress, what types of behaviors were modeled for us as we grew up, what types of behaviors we are taught are okay or not okay, or what messages were communicated to us about who we are can strongly influence the likelihood that we whether or not we develop the problems to which we are predisposed ( (please see The Psychology Query Issue 2---- for more information on this).
+The type and degree of the problem we may develop are determined by predispositions we are born with and by how our environment influences us throughout our lifetime.
+For example, how we are taught to cope with stress, what types of behaviors were modeled for us as we grew up, what types of behaviors we are taught are okay or not okay, or what messages were communicated to us about who we are can strongly influence the likelihood that we whether or not we develop the problems to which we are predisposed.

 It is also important to keep in mind that everyone is an individual and handles situations differently.
 What may not bother one person may be extremely distressing for another and a situation one person has no difficulty coping with may be something another individual may not know how to handle.
 This does not mean that one person is stronger or weaker than another, just that we all come to situations with different internal and external resources and learning histories.
-The real strength lies in identifying when something is getting in the way of your being able to life to it’s fully and seeking out someone who is trained to help you learn ways change that.
+The real strength lies in identifying when something is getting in the way of your ability to live life to its fullest and seeking out someone who is trained to help you learn ways to change that.

 Everyone goes through times when they have difficulty handling some aspect of their life, when their mood seems to be affecting them for the worse, when a habit seems to be getting out of hand or when other behaviors appear to be creating problems they find difficult to control.
 The ability to just tolerate the problem without really addressing it, finding a way to prevent its return or limiting the symptoms or the way the symptoms impact us does not mean we are strong nor does it make us courageous.
 The willingness to suffer silently, deny a problem exists or admit we would like to feel better is not an indication of strength of character.
 The ability to embrace the hope of a better future not hindered by a problem that there are options for solving or minimizing is true courage and strength of character.
 Supporting others efforts to find a way to turn this hope into reality even in the face of others negative judgments is also true courage and strength of character.